 After adding multiple offers, interlink the offers using the Dynamic Offer Path.

-This allows you to decide which page (a new offer or thank you page) should be showcased next in case your first upsell offer is accepted or rejected.
+This allows you to decide which page (a new offer or thank-you page) should be shown next, depending on whether your first upsell offer is accepted or rejected.

 That's how you can offer a downsell to your shoppers with a WordPress sales funnel.